This course surveys the laws and concepts governing nonunionized employment relationships, emphasizing private-sector employment.

 This is a substantive course essential for any student interested in constitutional law or civil liberties.
 The course explores First Amendment protections for freedom of speech and freedom of religion, the Fifth Amendment Takings Clause, and more.

-Free to Be Youth Project Legal Clinic
+Free to Be Youth Project Legal Clinic (LGBTQ)

-The LGBTQ+ Clinic in partnership with the Free to Be Youth Project (FYP) of the Urban Justice Center
+The Free to Be Youth Project Legal Clinic (LGBTQ) in partnership with the Free to Be Youth Project (FYP) of the Urban Justice Center is a one-semester clinic open to 2Ls and 3Ls.

 Gender in American Legal History